ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 **NOTES**

-- Modifiers should check if the `msg.sender`is allowed to call this function
+- Modifiers should check if the `msg.sender` is allowed to call this function
 - Assuming that higher tier of tenant can modify lower tier of tenants is wrong, because some use cases might just require different tenants that are not hierarchically lower or higher than another, they are just limited to calling different functions
-- If the `tenant`allready has this `level` of access rights, the function should be reverted by USCAC, since there is no use in performing redundant operations
+- If the `tenant` already has this `level` of access rights, the function should be reverted by USCAC, since there is no use in performing redundant operations

 ```js
 function manageAccessRights(uint256 level, address tenant, bool accessPermitted) MODIFIER public returns (bool)